 Tighter monetary policy

-As the economic boom occurs, the central bank will tighten monetary policy.
+As the economic boom occurs, the central bank tightens monetary policy.
 During this period, inflation rises at accelerating rates.
-A boom can explode and if it is not prevented, causing the economy to collapse.
-Hence, to reduce inflation and prevent the economy from overheating, central banks take a contractionary monetary policy.
+A boom can explode, causing the economy to collapse if it is not prevented.
+Hence, to reduce inflation and prevent the economy from overheating, central banks adopt a contractionary monetary policy.

 In that case, central banks reduce the money supply in the economy.
-To do, they have several tools, including policy rate, open market operation, and reserves requirement.
+To do this, they use several tools, including policy rates, open market operations, and reserve requirements.

 Let’s assumes central banks choose to raise the policy rate.
 The higher interest rate makes loans more expensive.
 It will reduce lending growth and aggregate demand in the economy.

-A moderate increase might only slow down economic growth.
-But if interest rates rise too high, this can cause economic growth to fall.
+A moderate increase might only slow economic growth.
+But if interest rates rise too high, economic growth can fall.

 How higher policy rates reduce aggregate demand

-When the policy rate increases, the lending rate would also adjust up.
+When the policy rate increases, the lending rate also adjusts.
 Borrowing costs are more costly.
 As a result, consumers and businesses reduce the demand for loans from commercial banks.
-They then cut spending on goods and services, especially durable goods for consumers and capital goods for business.
+They then cut spending on goods and services, especially durable goods for consumers and capital goods for businesses.

-Lower spending of consumers and business causes aggregate demand to fall.
-It then pushes real GDP down.
-If the short-run equilibrium is below the potential output, this causes deflationary pressures, meaning that inflation to be moderate.
+Lower consumer and business spending causes aggregate demand to fall, pushing real GDP down.
+If the short-run equilibrium is below the potential output, this causes deflationary pressures, meaning that inflation will be moderate.

 Contractionary fiscal policy

 If the central bank uses monetary instruments to moderate inflation, governments intervene in the economy through budgetary instruments.
-There are two tools for fiscal policy, namely government spending and taxes.
+Two tools for fiscal policy are government spending and taxes.

-When the goals are to moderate inflation and economic growth, we call the government’s policy as contractionary fiscal policy.
+When the goals are to moderate inflation and economic growth, we call the government’s policy a contractionary fiscal policy.
 This term is synonymous with tighter fiscal policy or loose fiscal policy.

-During the economic boom, the government would reduce spending or raise taxes to conducts tighter fiscal policy.
+During the economic boom, the government would reduce spending or raise taxes to conduct tighter fiscal policy.
 Cutting spending reduces aggregate demand in the economy.

 Likewise, higher taxes reduce the household’s disposable income.
 With less money in hand, consumers spending less on goods and services.
 As a result, aggregate demand also decreases.